 He sits down a second later.
 Never very far behind, is he?
 "You tried to oversell yourself.
 Tone it down a little next time."

 I nod moodily.
-"I thought I was doing a pretty convincing job, truth be told."
+"I thought I was doing a pretty convincing job."

 Cato's silent for a moment.
 "Like I said, you oversold it.
 Don't be so eager to convince."